netzke/netzke-core/README.md

 ## What is a Netzke component

 A Netzke component is a Ruby class, which is being represented by an Ext JS Component on the server-side.
 The responsibility of the Ruby class is to "assemble" that Ext JS class (further referred as "client class"), and provide the configuration for its instance (further referred as "client instance").
 Even if it may sound a bit complicated, Netzke provides a simple API for defining the client class.
-See "Configure client class" for details.
+See "Client class" for details.

 With Netzke components being a Ruby class, and the client class being *incapsulated* in it, it is possible to use them writing only Ruby code.
 However, while creating a component, developers can fully use their Ext JS skills - Netzke puts no obstacles here.